BaoCodeLab/SweepCluster/README.md

      -max_dist MAX_DIST   maximum inter-SNP distance allowed within a cluster.
 This parameter is used to optimize the identified clusters.
 The SNPs falling into the same gene/gene operon are initially defined to be in the same cluster, which may be longer than the estimated recombination tract length “recomb_lg”.
 However, multiple gene sweeping events may occur in the same gene/gene operon.
 This parameter will split the cluster if any inter-SNP distance is greater than the max_dist_cluster.
 This value may depend on the specific species.
 Default value is set to 4000 bp, which should be a good value for bacterial genomes of length ~ 1-3 Mbp.
     -min_num MIN_NUM      minimum number of SNPs per cluster.
 The default value is set to 2, meaning that each cluster should contain at least 2 SNPs.

+###    -anno ANNO   tab-delimited file containing the annotations for the SNPs, with four columns, SNP locations, SNP coding types, the gene name where the SNP is located, and the corresponding gene ID.
+SNP coding types include: “CDS_synon” for synonymous SNPs; “CDS_nonSynon” for non-synonymous SNPs; “pseudo-gene” for SNPs in pseudogene; “inter-gene” for inter-genic SNPs.
+Among the four types, non-synonymous SNPs should be defined as “CDS_nonSynon” because the keyword “CDS_nonSynon” will be used in SNP clustering.
+Other types could be defined as what you like. gene name and gene ID could be blank if the SNP is inter-genic; or alternatively, could be defined specifically, such as -gene1-gene2 indicating the presence of the SNP in the inter-genic region between gene1 and gene2.An example looks like below:260680  CDS_nonSynon oppD  AP53_241.The first row should be Loc  Type  Gene_Name Gene_ID
+###   -operon OPERON  tab-delimited file defining the gene operons, with one line for each gene.
+Each gene contains five columns for gene ID, the start location of the gene, the end location of the gene, the orientation of the gene, and the operon name the gene belongs to.
+If the gene operons of the genome have not yet defined well, the column of operon name could be replaced by the gene ID.
+However, the well-defined gene operons will be helpful for SNP clustering.
+An example looks like below:AP53_107  121551  122138  + Operon_30.
+###    -recomb_lg  the estimated average recombination tract length for the genome.
+This value should be estimated before the running of SNP clustering, using ClonalFrame or other algorithms.

 ### subcommands[Pval]:
 #### usage: Maketest.py Pval [-h] -cluster CLUSTER -out OUT -rate RATE